prilcool/Gps-location-tracker-client/README.md

 * Your Device must have GPS and conencted to the internet"
 * The application must be open and in focus "
-* In production this interface will not be visible
+* In production this interface will not be visible its only visible since devs would like to test it.

 ## Test Device